Travel insurance for over 65s and medical conditions

 How to get the best deal on travel insurance for over 65s

-- Depending on how often you travel you may want to consider a multi-trip ‘annual’ travel policy as these policies could work out cheaper in the long run.
+- Depending on how often you travel you might want to consider a multi-trip ‘annual’ travel policy as these policies could work out cheaper in the long run.

-- If you’re taking a cruise, a cruise policy may work out cheaper than a single trip policy – and can have higher age limits than standard insurance.
+- If you’re taking a cruise, a cruise policy might work out cheaper than a single trip policy – and can have higher age limits than standard insurance.

 Where to get travel insurance if you’re over 65